 In addition to the above severance payment, eligible employees who timely elect to continue their (and, if applicable, their eligible family members') coverage in one or more of SPE's medical (including prescription drug), vision, and/or dental plans, in which the employee or any eligible family members are enrolled on the Employee's date of termination, in accordance with the Consolidated Omnibus Budget Reconciliation Act of 1986 ("COBRA"), the Company will subsidize the cost of COBRA coverage (the "COBRA Benefit") for such plans for the equivalent number of weeks as the employee's severance entitlement set forth above (the "COBRA" Benefit Period).
-During the COBRA Benefit Period, the employee's cost for COBRA coverage will be the same as it would be if the employee had remained an active employee electing the same coverage (as such costs may be adjusted from time to time), and the Company will pay the remaining portion of the employee's termination date.
+During the COBRA Benefit Period, the employee's cost for COBRA coverage will be the same as it would be if the employee had remained an active employee electing the same coverage (as such costs may be adjusted from time to time), and the Company will pay the remaining portion of the employee's COBRA cost, commencing on the first day of the full month following the employee's termination date.
 If the COBRA Benefit Period ends in the middle of the month, the COBRA Benefit will be extended to the end of the month in which the COBRA Benefit Period Ends.